KetchupJL/KetchupJL.github.io/_posts/2025-06-07-qrf-pipeline.md

   - Research Pipeline
 ---

-## Why This Matters
+## Research Under Uncertainty: Why This Work Matters

-Forecasting crypto is already tough, but doing so with **distributional forecasts** (like quantile intervals) adds another layer of complexity.
-The models I'm developing don’t just predict the return — they predict the range of possible returns, including **tail risks**.

-That means we need precision.
-Missing data, unaligned tokens, or careless imputation could destroy volatility structure and bias our models.

-This post shares how I built a clean, structured dataset across **23 mid-cap Solana tokens**, combining price, liquidity, and on-chain data into a 12-hour resolution forecasting panel.
+Building a model is only half the battle.
+In volatile crypto markets, the quality of your dataset defines the ceiling of your forecasting potential.

+My aim wasn’t just to build a dataset — it was to construct a research-grade panel that could support **tail-sensitive, quantile-based forecasting**.
+In this post, I share how I assembled and audited the data foundation for this project: the steps I took to make sure that what I model tomorrow won’t be derailed by what I ignored today.

 ---

 ## 🧩 The Raw Inputs: 12-Hour Multi-Source Panel

 I aggregated data from multiple APIs and tools into synchronized 12-hour windows.
+I didn’t just need OHLCV — I needed enough dimensionality to explain volatility spikes, tail risks, and asymmetric behaviours.
+That meant pulling in signals from on-chain metrics, market-wide flows, and Solana ecosystem activity.

 **Included Streams:**

-- OHLCV per token (via Solana DEX APIs)
+- OHLCV per token (SolanaTracker APIs)
-- On-chain metrics: `holder_count`, `transfer_count`, `new_token_accounts`
+- On-chain metrics: `holder_count`, `transfer_count`, `new_token_accounts` (CoinGecko API)
-- Global crypto context: SOL, ETH, BTC prices; DeFi TVL; Solana network tx count; SPL instruction count
+- Global crypto context: SOL, ETH, BTC prices; DeFi TVL; Solana network tx count; SPL instruction count (CoinGecko and Big Query Solana Community Public Dataset)
+- *Social Media Sentiment Datastream not included but was created (LunarCrush API)*

 📒 See notebook:
 [01_EDA_missingness.ipynb](https://github.com/KetchupJL/solana-qrf-interval-forecasting/blob/main/notebooks/EDA/01_EDA_missingness.ipynb)